AllefDouglasDev/java-table-lazy-loading/README.md

 # Introduction

-This project was maded in IntelliJ IDEA
+This project was made in IntelliJ IDEA

 This is a project to show you how can you search for data and populate in a JTable lazily.